saucelabs-training/demo-java/appium/appium-app/appium-app-examples/src/test/java/com/examples/simple_example/README.md

     export SAUCE_ACCESS_KEY=*******

 ### Demo app(s)
+The Android demo app that has been used for all these tests can be found [here](https://github.com/saucelabs/my-demo-app-android/releases).
-The demo app that has been used for all these tests can be found [here](https://github.com/saucelabs/my-demo-app-rn/releases).
+The iOS demo app that has been used for all these tests can be found [here](https://github.com/saucelabs/my-demo-app-ios/releases).
 Be aware of the fact that and iOS simulator uses a different build then a iOS real device.
 So please check the file you download.